Food and garden waste (green waste)

 - Keep your caddy closed and out of direct sunlight.

-- Empty your caddy every 2-3 days and rinse it after each use.
-For a more thorough clean you can use dish detergent or pop it in your dishwasher.
+- Empty your caddy frequently, every 2-3 days and rinse after each use.

 - Freeze smelly or rotten food until the night before your collection.